 It isn’t a fairy tale without a happy ending!
 How is the challenge resolved?
 What leads to happily ever after?
 How does the villain get what is coming to him?

 Examples: The glass slipper fits Cinderella’s foot, the Beast turns back into a prince, the Ugly Duckling turns into a lovely swan

-If you’re just beginning to explore this genre with your child, and she’s not quite ready to write a fairy tale on her own, encourage her to rewrite a favorite story instead.
+If you’re just beginning to explore this genre with your kids, and they’re not quite ready to write a fairy tale on their own, encourage them to rewrite a favorite story instead.
 Changing some of the elements in a familiar story is a great way to learn more about how to write a fairy tale!

 . . . . .

 If you’re looking for more inspiration, one of my favorite products is Warfare by Duct Tape.
 Imagine the fun your boys will have writing a heroic fairy tale and then fashioning swords out of duct tape!